GeekTrainer/help-desk-bot-lab/exercise4-KnowledgeBase.md

 [Azure Search](https://azure.microsoft.com/en-us/services/search/) is a fully managed cloud search service that provides a rich search experience to custom applications.
 Azure Search can also index content from various sources (Azure SQL DB, Cosmos DB, Blob Storage, Table Storage), supports "push" indexing for other sources of data, and can open PDFs, Office documents and other formats containing unstructured data.
 The content catalog goes into an Azure Search index, which you can then query from bot dialogs.

+Inside these folders for either [C#](./CSharp/exercise4-KnowledgeBase) or [Node.js](./Node/exercise4-KnowledgeBase) you will find a solution with the code that results from completing the steps in this exercise.
+You can use this solution as guidance if you need additional help as you work through this exercise.

-The following diagram illustrates how the components interact:
+The following diagram illustrates how the components interact in this exercise:

 ![exercise4-diagram](./Node/images/exercise4-diagram.png)